Community holds vigil to remember those lost to overdose

 "First of all, our position stands.
 Secondly, every Sheriff's Office and Law Enforcement agency is different, both in need, and demographics.
 We are satisfied with the study that found 99%+ of the time Fire Rescue personnel arrive to the scene before we do.
 Again, Fire Rescue personnel are trained to use naloxone as well as equipped with naloxone.
 We are convinced that Fire Rescue administering naloxone rather than deputies is more assuring that the individual "in need" does not suffer an adverse reaction which FR is trained to observe and immediately respond to."

-"My response to that is, shows me the data.
-W've been asking for seven years to see that study and I'd also like to see that that study and challenge the sheriff now with COVID and the decrease in the workforce or on our first responders getting sick and extra runs for COVID calls that that is actually, in fact, true and regardless if it's 99% so you don't really care about the 1%.
-We care about that 1%," said Kielian.
+"My response to that is, shows me the data," said Kielian.
+"We've been asking for seven years to see that study, and I'd also like to see that that study and challenge the sheriff now with COVID and the decrease in the workforce or on our first responders getting sick and extra runs for COVID calls that that is actually, in fact, true, and regardless if it's 99%, so you don't really care about the 1%.
+We care about that 1%."

 RELATED: Advocates push for Palm Beach County Sheriff's Office to carry Narcan

-"This beautiful girl, my beautiful daughter died of fentanyl poisoning in 2015.
-Today nothing is any better," said Jennifer Collins who lost her daughter to an overdose.
+"This beautiful girl, my beautiful daughter, died of fentanyl poisoning in 2015," said Jennifer Collins, who lost her daughter to an overdose.
+"Today, nothing is any better."

-Last year alone Kielian said Palm Beach Fire Rescue administered over 701 doses of Narcan.
+Last year alone, Kielian said, Palm Beach County Fire-Rescue administered more than 701 doses of Narcan.

 Advocates hope if PBSO takes the initiative, other area departments will follow suit.